willemm/gitops-environment-promotion/SCENARIOS.md

 * All currently running promotion flows are canceled
 * A temporary branch is created from production: `git checkout prod-eu; git checkout -b hotfix/incident001`
 * The required changes are made on the `hotfix/incident001` branch
-* All environment branches are rolled back to prod version: `git checkout <env>; git reset origin/prod-eu`
+* All environment branches are rolled back to prod version: `git checkout <env>; git reset --hard origin/prod-eu`
 * Promotion flow is started with `hotfix/incident001` as source: `git checkout qa; git merge --ff hotfix/incident001; ...`
   NB: This should be the normal flow, going through qa, staging, etc.
 * As soon as this flow is finished successfully the incident can be closed.
 Following steps are no longer time/sla critical.